|L'Ecurie||Self Catering||Flexible||1 (Studio)||2||1||Travelcot and linen available on request|

-L'Ecurie used to be a stable and now it's a spacious studio apartment with country style kitchenette and wet room.............like a boutique hotel room but better !
+L'Ecurie used to be a stable and now it's a spacious studio apartment with country style kitchenette and wet room and private garden with bbq for cooking your finds from the local markets..............like a boutique hotel room but better!

 We are in wine and cognac country so take the opportunity to visit local producers where you will be welcomed to try before you buy ...............and we can recommend some great local producers.